magpiemodel/magpiemodel.github.io/_tutorials/t11_changeInputs.md

 With this setup, the download script (`Rscript start.R -> 3 Download data`) will first look into the public repo and secondly into your local repo for downloading the files specified in `cfg$input`.

+## Exercices

+Write your own starting script that will test the scenario with changed NDC policy for the USA described above.
+None of the changes should actually occur in the `default.cfg`, but instead the starting script should introduce them to the loaded cfg object.

 ``` r
 # |  (C) 2008-2020 Potsdam Institute for Climate Impact Research (PIK)